What Can Family And Friends Do To Help?

 - Offer to go out with them ‘shall we go out somewhere’ is much better than ‘you should get out more’.

-- Invite the bereaved along to events as you would have done before.
+- Invite the bereaved person along to events as you would have done before.

-- Remember anniversaries and occasions, which can be particularly difficult times for the bereaved.
+- Remember anniversaries and occasions, which can be particularly difficult times.

 - Remember the pain of bereavement does not go away after a few weeks or months, but can intensify and may run into years.
 The effects of bereavement may last a lifetime.